RamSailopal/YottaDB-Grafana-Server/README.md

      ss -lnp | grep 7041

-Also ensure that the mg_python Python library is installed as outlined in the guide.
+Ensure that the mg_python Python library is installed as outlined in the guide.

 Once this is set up, the next stage is to load the routines in the routines folder into your YottaDB environment: